 Connecting with the Living Land is both an herbal program and a nourishing retreat.
 It offers students a space to step into the powerful and nurturing realm of medicinal herbs to create wellness, vitality and connection with the natural world.
 Set on the picturesque 19 acres of ifarm LLC and led by Herbstalk’s founder, Steph Zabel, the class days will offer in-depth herbal knowledge, calming time in nature, and herb seedlings and gardening skills so you can create an herbal sanctuary in your own home.
-The retreat meets one Sunday a month for seven months.
+The retreat meets one weekend day a month for seven months.
 During the course, students will experience every aspect of herbalism, from growing and harvesting to wild identification, processing, selecting herbs for healing, and making medicine.

 We will focus on 30+ herbs that cover a wide range of ailments and health issues, from anxiety to chronic fatigue to broken bones.
-The retreat meets on one Sunday each month, from April to October.
+The retreat meets on one weekend day each month, from April to October.
 Apprenticeship days will include a segment for learning about 4 beautiful plants, working with these plants, and making potent medicine.

 The retreat incorporates plenty of time in the garden and grounds of ifarm, getting to know the plants in their natural state.
 The gardening portions of the class will provide you with the seedlings and knowledge to transplant potent herbal medicine to your own home.
 Each person will go home with seedlings from eight amazing medicinal herbs to grow, including Milky Oats, Calendula, Comfrey, Yarrow, and Mullein. ifarm specializes in teaching permaculture (sustainable agriculture) workshops and will offer many ideas to help gardeners create perennial edible ecosystems.